-Vehicle United Salety Inspection Items and Out Of Service Criteria)

-The vehicle portion of the FHWA's North American Uniform Driver Vehicle Inspection Procedure (NAUD VIP) requirements, CVSA's North American Commercial Vehicle Critical Safety Inspection Items and Out Of Service Criteria and Americky, Gof Suchester B. ex-Criteria and Appendix G of subchapter B are similar documents and follow the same similar documents and follow the same inspection procedures.
+Vehicle Critical Safety Inspection Items and Ou Of Service Criteria) The vehicle portion of the FHWA's North American Uniform Driver Vehicle Inspection Procedure (NAID VIP) requirements, CVSA's North American Commercial Vehicle Critical Sector Inspection Inspect on Oct Of Services Safety Inspection Items and Out Of Service Criteria and Appendix G of subchapter B are similar documents and follow the same similar documents and follow the same inspection procedures.
 The same items are required to be inspected by each document.
 FHWA's and CVSA's out of service criteria are intended to be used in random roadside inspections to identify critical vehicle inspection items and provide criteria for placing a items and provide criteria for placing a vehicle(s) out of service.
 A vehicle(s) is placed out of service only when by reason of its mechanical condition or loading it is determined to be so imminently hazardous as to likely cause an accident or breakdown, or when such condition(s) would likely contribute to loss of control of the vehicle(s) by the driver.
-A certain control of the vehicle(s) by the driver.
 A certain amount of flexibility is given to the inspecting official whether to place the vehicle out of service at the inspection site or if it would be less hazardous to allow the vehicle to proceed to a repair facility for repair.
 The distance to the repair facility must not exceed 25 miles.
 The repair facility must not exceed 25 miles.
 The roadside type of inspection, however, does not necessarily mean that a vehicle has to be defect free in order to continue in service.
-In contrast, the Appendix of inspection procedure requires that all items required to be nspected are in proper adjustment, are not inspected are in proper adjustment, are not defective and function properly prior to the vehicle being placed in service.
-Differences Between the Out Of Service Criteria & FHWA's Annual Inspection 1.
-Brake System Control of the Con any defective brakes, any air leaks, etc. The out of service criteria allows 20% defective brakes on non steering axles and a certain latitude on air leaks before placing a vehicle out of service.
+In contrast, the Appendix G inspection procedure requires that all items required to be insecuted in immerse dividual that that the the inspected are in proper adjustment, are not inspected are in proper adjustment, are not defective and function property prior to the vehicle being placed in service.
+Differences Between the Out Of Service Criteria & FHWA's Annual Inspection I. Brake System Contentian rejects vehicles with The Appendix G criteria rejects vehicles with any defective brakes, any air leaks, etc. The out of service criteria allows 20% defective brakes criteria.